Explore Colorado’s stunning landscapes with self-guided audio tours of Rocky Mountain National Park and Garden of the Gods.

 - Garden of the Gods - The Central Gardens is an easy, two-mile trail through the heart of the Garden of the Gods.
 It’s an excellent introduction to this fantastic place, offering a chance to see some of the most famous formations in the park.
 Note: This 6.5-mile-long tour covers the essentials of Garden of the Gods in 1-2 hours.

-- Siamese Twins Trail - The Siamese Twins Trail is ahead on our right.
+- Siamese Twins Trail - The Siamese Twins Trail is ahead on the right.
 This mile-long trail takes about 20 minutes and features two amazing rocky spires.
 Turn into the parking lot on the right if you’d like to hike the trail.

 - Balanced Rock - It’s impossible to miss Balanced Rock from here.
-This huge formation appears to balance impossibly on a red sandstone platform.
+This massive formation appears to balance impossibly on a red sandstone platform.
 So how does it do it?
 Despite the name and appearance, this rock is actually not balancing.
 It’s all part of one formation!

 - Giant Footprints - The Giant Footprints looks like another rock formation, but something’s a little off-kilter.
 Literally!
 Ordinarily, the strata of rock are horizontal, like a lasagna.
 But here, they’re diagonal, pointing at a 45-degree angle.
 It’s like a giant stepped on a loose floorboard.